amadeus4dev-examples/amadeus-trip-purpose-django/README.md

 In this scenario, the end user submits round-trip information via a form and the [Trip Purpose Prediction API](https://developers.amadeus.com/self-service/category/trip/api-doc/trip-purpose-prediction) is called.
 This API predicts if a the given journey is for leisure or business purposes.

+You can refer to this [blog article](https://developers.amadeus.com/blog/amadues-api-django-python-sdk) which goes through the implementation step by step.

 ## How to run the project locally

 Clone the repository.